Chilika Lake: Fauna

-White bellied sea eagles, greylag geese, purple moorhen, jacana, flamingos, egrets, grey and purple herons, Indian roller, storks, white ibis, spoonbills, brahminy ducks, shovellers, pintails, and more.
+Birds like White bellied sea eagles, greylag geese, purple moorhen, jacana, flamingos, egrets, grey and purple heron, Indian roller, storks, white ibis, spoonbills, brahminy ducks, shovellers, pintails, and more are found here.

-Migratory water fowl arrive here from as far as the Caspian Sea, Baikal Lake and remote parts of Russia, Mongolia, Lakah, Siberia, Iran, Iraq, Afghanistan and from the Himalayas.
+Migratory waterfowl arrive here from as far as the Caspian Sea, Baikal Lake and remote parts of Russia, Mongolia, Ladakh, Siberia, Iran, Iraq, Afghanistan and from the Himalayas.
 A census conducted in the winter of 1997-98 recorded about 2 million birds in the lake.